CBD vs CBG: What Are The Differences Between These Cannabinoids?

 CBD vs CBD Shatter

-CBD shatter is isolate that’s been infused with terpenes to match marijuana plant flavor profiles.
+The CBD shatter isolate has been infused with terpenes to match marijuana plant flavor profiles.

 CBD vs CBG Cream